anita-uva/anita-uva/README.md

 Resulting cleaned data file, ready to be inserted into a database.
 <img width="1028" alt="Shipments_After" src="https://github.com/user-attachments/assets/2d868df8-28b5-4595-a578-dd5e4556f6a9">

-Here I used sqlite3 to insert the cleaned data into a newly created `shipments` table.
+Here I used python and sqlite3 to insert the cleaned data into a newly created `shipments` table.
 ```python
 ## Shipments Data file is stored in github
 if getEntireDatabase is True: